Warehouse Receipts Regulatory Board

 Email: firstname.lastname@example.org , email@example.com

 Warehouse Receipts Regulatory Board is the government agency under the Ministry of Industry, Trade and Investment.
 This agency was established under the Warehouse Receipts Act No. 10 of year 2005.
 With its mission of regulating and promoting the Warehouse Receipts System that ensures a fair and sustainable accessibility to formal credit and commodity marketing systems, is expected to be met by performing its functions of licensing the warehouse business, warehouse operators and inspectors and by administering the system in general.
-In doing so WRRB aim to reach its vision of being the leading organization in linking commodity producers to formal credit marketing using an effective way and efficient of Warehouse Receipts System. »Read more
+In doing so WRRB aim to reach its vision of being the leading organization in linking commodity producers to formal credit marketing using an efficient and effective Warehouse Receipts System. »Read more

-The WRS currently is operating in various regions in Tanzania including Mtwara, Lindi, Ruvuma, Coast region, Arusha, Manyara, Kilimanjaro, Tanga, Pwani, Morogoro, Dodoma, Mbeya, Ruvuma, Kagera and Mwanza.
+The WRS currently is operating in various regions in Tanzania including Mtwara, Lindi, Ruvuma, Coast region, Arusha, Manyara, Kilimanjaro, Tanga, Morogoro, Dodoma, Mbeya, Ruvuma, Kagera and Mwanza.

 The Warehouse Receipts System (WRS) denotes a kind of trade by which commodities are stored in a Licensed Warehouse(s), the owner of the commodity receives Warehouse Receipts which certifying the title of deposited commodities as of specific ownership, value, type, quantity and quality (grades).
 The Warehouse Receipt facilitates storage, future trade and access to credit, without necessarily moving the said commodities from the licensed warehouse.
 The Warehouse Receipts is therefore a document in hard or soft form issued in the warehouse by the Warehouse Operator,.... »Read more